 - Encourage employees to bring old books and magazines to work to create a communal library

 - Consider buying an oil diffuser to create relaxing, multisensory experiences for employees

 You can also ask your own team members what features they’d like to see in the break room.

 Cross-training is tough because it requires initial investment and, well, there’s a learning curve.
-But if your best front desk administrator calls out sick—or quits!—you’re going to want a well-trained employee to be able to fill his shoes.
+But if your best front desk administrator calls out sick, you’re going to want a well-trained employee to be able to fill their shoes.
 And that’s going to require a little work.

-While the process may seem daunting, inefficient and expensive at first, it’s likely well worth it.
+While the process may seem daunting and expensive at first, it’s likely well worth it.
 Try to get as much training in as possible during slow times, like midsummer or between Christmas and New Year’s.

 In a busy practice, it’s just not practical for busy providers to do everything all by themselves.
 Sometimes, the key to getting everyone—including yourself!—home on time is smart delegation.

 Many providers shy away from delegation because they don’t want to give up control of their practice and they don’t want someone else to drop the ball.
 That’s completely understandable.
 But if you believe in your hiring process, you can learn to trust your team while optimizing practice operations.

 Entrepreneur offers five tips to becoming a top-notch delegator:

 - Delegate based on the strengths, responsibilities, and career aspirations of a given employee